-We offer adaptive horseback riding, Occupational Therapy incorporating Hippotherapy, Making Strides Recreation Therapy Program, Silver Stirrups Program, horsemanship and barn lessons through our Unbridled Horsemanship Program, equine-assisted psychotherapy and PATH Intl.
+We offer adaptive horseback riding, Occupational Therapy incorporating Hippotherapy, Making Strides Recreation Therapy Program, Silver Stirrups Program, Unbridled Horsemanship, equine-assisted psychotherapy, and PATH Intl.
 Equine Services for Heroes.
 We offer sessions throughout the year and all activities are conducted by PATH, Intl. certified riding instructors, AHA certified therapists and mental health professionals.

-Volunteers are the core of our program.
-Southern Reins has numerous volunteer opportunities; including direct program support, barn help, equine care, special events, special projects and internships.
+Volunteers are the core of our program, and Southern Reins has numerous volunteer opportunities available, including direct program support, barn help, equine care, special events, special projects and internships.

 Volunteering at Southern Reins provides vital assistance to support our participants, care for our horses and our facility, and the opportunity to connect with others and make new friends.
 Volunteers play a critical role in our program, and make our community a better place.